AllanKirui/YourNotes/README.md

 I can't thank enough the people who helped me, in one way or another, while I was working on the project. **Thank you**:

 -  [Nelson Ombuya](https://www.github.com/nelsonombuya) has been a very long-time friend of mine.
 He helped me understand how to approach the project by building a better **code architecture** and writing better **logic**.
+-  [Melissa Phillips](https://github.com/MelemiP) is new to my circle of friends.
+A stranger at the time I was working on this project, but her valuable feedback about the user experience made me think about **Your Notes** from a user's point of view.
+I re-designed the homepage of **Your Notes** to make it even more user friendly.